AngeloDotNet/NET6CustomLibrary/src/NET6CustomLibrary/Docs/README-CustomResponse.md

   return Ok(new DefaultResponse(HttpStatusCode.Ok, true));
 ```

-<b>Note:</b> result can be a message in string format or a response class that returns a DTO
+**Note:** result can be a message in string format or a response class that returns a DTO

 ## Example of custom message for a 201 Created status